duckdb/duckdb-web/docs/archive/0.6/sql/query_syntax/values.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/values.js
+redirect_from:
+- docs/archive/0.6.1/sql/query_syntax/values
+selected: Documentation/SQL/Query Syntax/Values
 title: VALUES Clause
-selected: Documentation/SQL/Query Syntax/Values
-expanded: SQL
-railroad: query_syntax/values.js
 ---

 The `VALUES` clause is used to specify a fixed number of rows.
 The `VALUES` clause can be used as a stand-alone statement, as part of the `FROM` clause, or as input to an `INSERT INTO` statement.

 ## Examples